gymbeam/gymbeam.app-bulkgate/component_config/component_long_description.md

  - `Sender ID` - [sender ID profile](https://help.bulkgate.com/docs/en/sender-id-profile.html)
  - `Send to Viber?` - if `true` message will be send to `viber` primarly and fallback to `SMS` if the provided phone number does not have `viber` account.
 If `false` message will be send only via `SMS`
  - `Viber sender` - sender name which will be shown in `viber` as the sender of a message (this field is mandatory if `Send to Viber?` is `true`

+## Output

+As an output, 3 tables are returned.
+ - `stats` - contains information about the sent messages in total
+ - `messages` - contains information about each sent message
+ - `messages_parts` - contains information about message parts for each message